This post is part of the series His Encouragement

 A cheery and warm welcome, dearest friends, to His Encouragement: Biblical Inspiration for Your Thursday.
 Every Thursday, a few blogging friends and I will each bring you a Bible verse and a little hope-filled discussion.
 We pray that these Thursday posts help you end your week strong in God’s love and purpose for you.
 We also welcome you to join the conversation by commenting with your thoughts.
 God bless!

-This time of year can get busy with festive parties, decorating, various holiday activities, rushing to secure presents for loved ones, enjoying traditions, and visiting family and friends.
-To some it might even be stressful as you try to balance all of these extra activities on top of your usual routines.
+This time of year can get busy with festive parties, decorating, various activities.
+Maybe you are enjoying holiday traditions and visiting with family and friends.
+Or perhaps you are rushing to secure last-minute presents for loved ones.
+It can be stressful to balance all of these extra activities on top of your usual routines.
 While many find this time of year to be filled with joy and love, it can also be emotionally challenging for others.

 Christmas is only days away and I am so tired.

-Unlike previous years, I am not taking any extra time off so I am only getting the official holidays provided by my workplace.
-This is for two reasons: I used the majority of my vacation hours back in November for the family trip, and I’m trying to accrue as many new hours as possible so I can use them towards the end of January before our second son is born.
+Unlike previous years, I am not taking any extra time off.
+I am only getting the official holidays provided by my workplace.
+This is for two reasons: I used the majority of my vacation hours back in November for the family trip, and I’m trying to accrue as many new hours as possible.
+That is so I can use them towards the end of January before our second son is born.

 Working all day, trying to doing at least some holiday stuff during the few hours available in the evenings while playing with our toddler, finding gifts for everyone while staying in budget, sending out cards (very late), trying to make holiday desserts, and whipping together a last-minute wiseman outfit for Peanut for this Sabbath’s special Christmas program — it is not easy.